 (802) 655-8900 / 800-639-1472

-Through an array of innovative training and education programs, Vermont Works for Women assists women and girls in thinking about their lives in the broadest terms and helps them develop skills and capacities that are critical to long-term economic independence.
+Vermont Works for Women assists women and girls in thinking about their lives in the broadest terms and helps them develop skills and capacities that are critical to long-term economic independence.
 Their programs provide a continuum of all ages from middle school girls to adult women, promoting employment success from broad career exploration to specific sector-based skill development.

 Voices for Vermont's Children